thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 In order to build such a tensor, we first need to convert our 3D tensors into 4D tensors, so that `[224, 224, 3]` becomes `[1, 224, 224, 3]`.

 We'll then want to turn our pixel data from an integer (0-255) into a floating point number, and then translate that number from a value between 0-255 into a value between -1 and 1.
-Neural networks are generally agnostic to the size of the numbers coming in, but smaller numbers train faster. *reference this*.
+This process is called normalizing your input.
+[Neural networks using them are generally agnostic to the size](https://stackoverflow.com/questions/4674623/why-do-we-have-to-normalize-the-input-for-an-artificial-neural-network
+) of the numbers coming in, but using smaller numbers helps the network train faster. ([Check out the Coursera course on this to learn more](https://www.coursera.org/lecture/deep-neural-network/normalizing-inputs-lXv6U
+)).

 The function to do that looks like: